nodedocs/Creating-Your-Streams/article.md

 # Creating Your Streams

 Node has this wonderful abstraction named "Streams".
 Streams come in two flavours: Readable Streams and Writable Streams.
-Node has some implementations of these stream interfaces that you have probably already used.
+Node has some implementations of these stream interfaces that you have probably already used, like a TCP Connection, an HTTP Client Request or even a File read stream.
 Besides using them, it is sometimes useful to create your own streaming objects.

-Buf first, some concepts and conventions on streaming in Node:
+Any object can be a Readable or a Writable Stream if it implements the right set of methods and events.
+Before we learn about them, let's catchup on some underlying conventions in Node regarding the interface these objects should have:

 ## Readable Streams

-A Readable Stream is a stream that will emit a flow of data and will eventually end.
-You can also pause and resume this stream.
 An example of a Readable Stream is a video file stream.
 It will emit that file data stream and it will eventually end.
 You can pause it and resume it.

 ## Writable Streams

 A Writable Stream is a stream that you can write to.
 An example of such a stream is a log file you can append to.

 On top of letting you write data to it, a Writable Stream should also inform you if the write you did was able to flush the buffers into the destination stream, or if the destination stream was full.
-This simple mechanism and the fact that you can pause and resume Readable Streams allows you to do some basic flow control.
+This simple mechanism and the fact that you can pause and resume Readable Streams allows Node to do some basic flow control.

 ## Duplex Streams